Published On: May 12 2014 12:06:25 AM CDTUpdated On: Nov 18 2015 01:00:00 AM CST

 Michael Nader played Farnsworth "Dex" Dexter, Alexis' third husband.
 He first appeared in the Season 4 episode "Dex" and stuck around for 151 episodes through the show's final season, along the way having a brief affair with Alexis' daughter Amanda.

-Since "Dynasty," Nader has had guest-star roles on TV shows such as "The Flash," "Law & Order: Special Victims Unit" and "Cold Case," but he is most known for his "All My Children" role, playing Dimitri Marick, the two-time husband of Erica Kane, played by series star Susan Lucci.
-He took on the role from 1991 to 1999 and again from 2000 to 2001, and reprised it once again starting in June 2013 (pictured) when the show was rebooted as a web series.
+Since "Dynasty," Nader has had guest-star roles on TV shows such as "Law & Order: Special Victims Unit" and "Cold Case," but he is most known for his "All My Children" role, playing Dimitri Marick, the two-time husband of Erica Kane, played by series star Susan Lucci.
+He took on the role from 1991 to 1999 and again from 2000 to 2001, and reprised it once again starting in June 2013 when the show was rebooted as a web series.

 Leann Hunley played Dana Waring Carrington, Blake's assistant at Denver-Carrington.
 Dana and Adam fall in love and marry following a season-long romance during the show's seventh season.
 Hunley appeared in 45 episodes before leaving the show in 1988.